joachimschaaf/dockerdemo/README.md

 *Q: on which port is the Postgres database running? `expose`and `ports` - where's the difference?
 How to run the database on port 9999?*

+## Stop the container

+A running container can be stopped with the 'docker stop' command.

+*Q: does the container still exist after the stop command?*

+To stop and remove the container that was started with docker-compose use

+    docker-compose down

+*Q: what's the difference of `docker-compose stop` and `docker-compose down`?*

+## Delete images and containers

+text

 ## Containers, data and volumes

 After a container has been started, the data that is created is stored in the container filesystem.